Try Microsoft Edge A fast and secure browser that's designed for Windows 10 No thanks Get started

 You can send one of your contact's details to another person during a conversation, so they can add them to their contact list.
 This makes it easy to ensure all your friends are connected on Skype.
 To send a contact's details:

-Simply hover over the contact you wish to delete in the contacts list, right click and click Delete Contact.
-Or, select contact and in the main window, click once on the contacts name to open up their contact card, then choose to block or delete them.
+Simply hover over the contact you wish to delete in the contacts list, right click and select Delete Contact or Block Contact.
+Or, select the contact and in the main window, click once on the contacts name to open their contact card, then choose Delete or Block.
+When choosing to block a contact, you will also have the option to Report abuse from this person.

 To start a group conversation, audio call, or video call, you can add participants to an existing conversation or call, or create a new group.
 To add participants to an existing conversation or call, select the Add people button.
 To create a new group, click New, select the contacts you want to add to your conversation, then click Confirm.
 You can either start chatting or initiate a call by clicking on the audio or video call buttons in the top right corner.
 Learn more about how to send an instant message in Skype.